-“1 + 1”
+6. “1 + 1”

 To a Korean, “service” is not fixing your car’s transmission or getting your oil changed.
-This is a friendly way of saying, “It’s on the house.” for no apparent motivation than the Korean sense of goodwill – especially toward a waygukin (“foreigner”).
+This is a friendly way of saying, “It’s on the house” for no apparent motivation than the Korean sense of goodwill – especially toward a waygukin (“foreigner”).
 Let’s say you’re a regular at the neighborhood Kimbap Sarang and you look a little overwhelmed from digesting cultural shock.
 The clerk may offer an extra kimbap for the road.
 Going to the pharmacy?
 Here’s some yogurt — just because.
-Speaking (survival) Korean?
+Speaking Korean?
 The locals will be so impressed at your efforts that you might get handed a little freebie in return for your “fluent” Korean.

-Boxed gift sets for special occasions
+8. Boxed gift sets for special occasions

 You won’t ever think about Spam the same way once you’ve lived in Korea.
-This canned chopped pork was first invented during the Korean War, to serve as an affordable food option, and as a key ingredient in Budae-jjigae (“Army Stew”).
+This canned chopped pork was first invented during the Korean War to serve as an affordable food option, and as such is a key ingredient in Budae-jjigae (“Army Stew”).
 When it’s time for Chuseok (Korea’s version of Thanksgiving), don’t forget to pick up your boxed gift sets to make a good impression on any Korean.
 Just don’t be surprised or offended if your boxed set is a 12-pack of toothpaste – complete with mouthwash.

 This type of transaction is the simplest way of doing business in Korea.
 Instead of mailing monthly utility payments or trying to go online in Korean websites to shop, simply find out the bank the vendor’s going by and their wire transfer number.
-Yes, you may be skeptical of doing this transaction in banks and ATMs in America, but transfers are an extremely common practice in Korea.
+Yes, you may be skeptical of doing this transaction in banks and ATMs in America, but transfers are common practice in Korea.
 Maybe you’re a runner and want to register for a race.
 Once you feel comfortable (and confident enough) to conduct a transaction via a Korean ATM, you can pay your entry fee easily.
 And Korean banks don’t rob you on fees.

-Meal deliveries by scooter
+11. Meal deliveries by scooter

 Remember Domino’s pledge of “30 minutes or less” to deliver your pizza?
 Well, food delivery is even more user-friendly in Korea – complete with silverware, actual plates and bowls.
 Once you’ve finished your Gamja-tang (“spicy pork bone soup”), leave the grill, metal soup pot, soup ingredients, serving dishes, spoons and metal chopsticks at the door with the accompanying food tray.
 The delivery man remembers the deliveries on the route and will come back to pick up your tray, dishes, and silverware for return to the restaurant.